 Inclusion, justice and transformation goes beyond identifying and working with communities who experience marginalisation and represents our commitment to the ongoing processes of identifying and addressing injustice, and transforming harmful social roles and norms, and to create systems and structures that work for all.

-Developing and delivering effective strategies for promoting gender equality, disability and social inclusion is fundamental to creating thriving communities, eliminating poverty, tackling climate change and to the achievement of the Sustainable Development Goals.
+Developing and delivering effective strategies for promoting equality, inclusion and diversity is fundamental to creating thriving communities, eliminating poverty, tackling climate change and to the achievement of the Sustainable Development Goals.

 Working closely with our partners, Tetra Tech International Development addresses the intersecting social and demographic variables that drive exclusion and disadvantage in each context including gender, ability, age, sexual orientation, gender identify and expression and sex characteristics (SOGIESC), ethnicity, caste, religion, migration status and socio-economic status.
 We integrate gender, disability and social inclusion approaches and strategies across all our efforts, including our internal structures, policies and processes.
 We take a do-no-harm approach and are committed to two-way learning and building local capacity.